-- 1. Bachelor of Science Degree in Biology (123-124 Credits) - 2.
+- 1. Bachelor of Science Degree in Biology (122 Credits) - 2.
 Bachelor of Science Degree in Biology with a Minor in Public Health (126-127 Credits) - 3.
-Accelerated Dual Degrees in Bachelor of Science and Master of Science in Biology (161 Credits) - 4.
 Early Admission to Boston University Medical School Program

-Bachelor of Science Degree in Biology (123-124 Credits)
+Bachelor of Science Degree in Biology (122 Credits)